These popular Turkish meatballs are delicious and very easy to prepare.

 - 2 medium eggs

-- 1 cup water
+- 230 ml water 1 cup

 - Taking an egg size amount of the mixture at a time, shape into small round patties or finger like shapes.